omeka/omeka-s-developer/docs/api/rest_api.md

 `rel="next"` is the next page in the sequence.
 When appropriate, links with a `rel` value of `prev`, `first`, and `last` are also provided.

+As of Omeka S 3.0.0, search responses include an `Omeka-S-Total-Results` header that indicates the total number of results across all pages.

 ### Read

 ```http